commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 Some notes:

-* For `SWAPPER`, the user can detect the current mode by reading the zero page location `LLEN` ($02AE), which either holds a value of 40 or 80.
+* For `SWAPPER`, the user can detect the current mode by reading the memory location `LLEN` ($02AE), which either holds a value of 40 or 80.
 This is different than on the C128.
 * `FETCH`, `STASH` and `CMPARE` require the caller to set the zero page location containing the address in memory beforehand.
 These are different than on the C128:

 |Call    |Label   |Address |